emberjs/website/source/guides/rails.md

 {{#each controller}}
 ```

 Our view has a controller, the Photoblog.photosController, which will create in the next step.
-This is an array controller, so it implements the Ember.Enumerable interface.
+This is an Ember.ArrayController, so it implements the Ember.Enumerable interface.
 This means that we can loop over it's contents (each element of the array) using the `#each` Handlerbars experssion.

 ```html
 {{#view contentBinding="this"}}